dmltdev/dmltdev/README.md

+"Broke, the web developer went, why?
-My aim is to build beautiful, functional websites and applications that solve real-world problems.
+Because their aim was, build beautiful, functional websites and applications that solve real-world problems... but all their time, searching for the perfect font, they spent!"

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://www.linkedin.com/in/dmytro-lutsenko-ba86a322a/)